bipinKrishnan/cloud_computing_project/README.md

 ### Kubernetes

-Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
+Kubernetes (also known as k8s or “kube”) is an open source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications..
 It serves as a system designed to execute and coordinate containerized applications across a cluster of machines.
 Functioning as a comprehensive platform, it oversees the entire life cycle of containerized applications and services, employing methods that ensure predictability, scalability, and high availability.

 **service.yaml** contains Kubernetes load-balancer configuration for the project.